Yandex Cloud

 To create a connection to Managed Service for ClickHouse®:

-1. In the management console, select the folder where you want to create a connection.
+1. In the management console, select the folder where you want to create your connection.

-3. In the left-hand panel, go to the Connections tab.
+3. In the left-hand panel, navigate to the Connections tab.

 4. Click Create new.